bubuntux/bubuntux/README.md

 Most of my work experience has been using Java and related technologies, but i'm trying to move into:

-- Rust/Go for backend & cli :technologist:.
+- Rust/Go for backend & cli :technologist:
-- React + Typescript for :globe_with_meridians:.
+- React + Typescript for :globe_with_meridians:
-- Flutter (Dart) for :iphone: + :computer_mouse:.
+- Flutter (Dart) for :iphone: + :computer_mouse:

 ## Donations